HireFrederick/booker_ruby/README.md

 The client supports both refresh_token and client_credentials authorization flows.
 If a `refresh_token` is provided or `auth_with_client_credentials` is set to `true`, the client will attempt to request a new access token as needed.

 If your API subscription permits, an access token and refresh token for a specific merchant may be retrieved via OAuth.
+The [Booker OmniAuth Gem](https://github.com/hirefrederick/omniauth-booker) provides an OmniAuth strategy to make this easy for Rails/Rack-based apps.

 Access token scopes:
 * An access token scope may be provided to instruct the client what type of token should be requested.